Danny-Cisco/muse-eeg-biomarkers/README.md

 # Muse EEG Analysis Guide

-This guide is designed for persons interested in using the Muse headband in conjunction with the Mind Monitor app to analyze EEG data for personal insights into brain activity, particularly for on going tracking to evaluate the effects of neurofeedback training and lifestyle factors.
-The aim is to help me preprocess my EEG data, visualize it, and extract potential biomarkers that could be indicative of various neurological conditions or states, such as ADHD or general brain health.
+This Jupyter notebook is designed for persons interested in tracking EEG biometrics using the Muse headband + Mind Monitor app for personal insights into frequecy based brain activity.

+The aim is to help me preprocess my EEG data, visualize it, and extract potential biomarkers that could be indicative of various neurological conditions or states, such as ADHD or general brain health and how it changes over time.

 ![Mind Monitor Screenshot](outputs/images/mindMonitor_2024-04-08--11-11-30.png)